What is Breathwork?

 The third style I am currently training in is conscious connected breath with a decolonial lens with Hannah Kendaru from Inspire Breathwork https://inspire-breathwork.org/ .

-As mentioned this particular CCB training has a decolnial lens and as a white-bodied human who has been deeply institutionalised by my medical training I am currently going through a process of deep learning and unlearning.
-This year I have intentionally started to look at the ways that colonialism and power shows up in me and the way I practice.
+As mentioned this particular CCB training is taught with a decolonial lens and as a white-bodied human who has also been deeply institutionalised by my medical training, I am currently going through a process of deep learning and unlearning.
+I am due to finish this training program in April 2026, but of course the learning and unlearning will continue.